valdaskalvis/neurospicy_planner/readme.txt

 Hello!
+This is work in progress, not suitable for daily use yet.
 This is a task scheduling app aimed to help neurodivergent people overcome their shortcomings with using a planner.
 Usually neurodivergent people get excited to use a new planner only to get overwhelmed by the